Top LGBTQ+ Things To Do in Toronto

-- It All Starts in the Village.
+- It all starts in the Village.
 Every visit to Toronto should begin with some people watching in the gay village.
-Centred around Church & Wellesley, pick a spot and watch the hot boys and hot girls go by.
-Or explore the neighbourhood with a self-guided or guided tour where you can have a fun and interesting look at Toronto’s gay landmarks and culture.
+Explore the neighbourhood with a self-guided or guided tour where you can have a fun and interesting look at Toronto’s gay landmarks and culture.

 - Show Your Pride.
 Each year in June, the city plays host to the Toronto Pride Festival.
 Days of queer celebration turns streets into parades and parking lots into parties.
 Come out and meet some of the one million people that crowd the downtown for the festivities.